Vickers Swallow

 Several remotely piloted vehicles were built and flown for research purposes in addition to ground testing of static models.
-A conceptual full-scale aircraft was envisioned as a long distance airliner and, later on, as a potential supersonic successor to the Vickers Valiant, a subsonic V bomber then in service with the Royal Air Force.
+A conceptual full-scale aircraft was envisioned as a long-distance airliner and, later on, as a potential supersonic successor to the Vickers Valiant, a subsonic V bomber then in service with the Royal Air Force.
 The project was cancelled in 1957 following the withdrawal of government backing.

 Development

 In the years following the Second World War, there was significant interest in developing a new generation of aircraft designs based upon knowledge acquired during the conflict.
 British engineer and inventor Barnes Wallis, a long term employee of the aircraft company Vickers-Armstrongs, took a particular interest in the field of variable-sweep wings and the potential of advanced wing designs.
 During this work, Wallis conceived of an aircraft which lacked conventional features, such as a vertical stabiliser and rudder, instead using the movement of variable geometry wings as its primary means of flight control.

 Wallis' concept attracted interest within the British government; the Ministry of Supply and Ministry of Defence jointly arranged for a series of tests to demonstrate the technology's application upon projectiles, both for research purposes and a potential form of anti-aircraft defence; while Wallis worked upon this research programme, he continued to promote the concept of a manned variable geometry aircraft.

 Out of this research, Wallis produced a new aircraft design, equipped with a moveable delta wing configuration and relatively large compared with traditional long distance aircraft of the era.
 It was commonly referred to by the name Swallow.
 Multiple roles were envisioned for the full-scale Swallow.
-It was initially viewed as suitable for a very long distance airliner; projections of its range would have enabled a non-stop England-Australia route to be served.
+It was initially viewed as suitable for a very long distance airliner; projections of its range would have enabled a non-stop UK-Australia route to be served.
 Later on, the Swallow was increasingly viewed as a potential supersonic successor to the subsonic Vickers Valiant, one of the RAF's V bombers.